chaimgingold/Tabla/docs/bugs.md

 	- Another possible workaround: fullscreen, then un-fullscreen the second bogus blank window.
 (Can we do this programatically?)
 	- Might be a cinder limitation that requires us to drop into the OS ourselves: https://forum.libcinder.org/topic/extra-blank-window-hiding-behind-main-window-in-default-fullscreen-mode
-- [x] When table is blank, OTSU algorithm freaks out.
+- [?]
+When table is blank, OTSU algorithm freaks out.
-	- Solution implemented: Compute OTSU value on camera input image, and apply to clipped area.
+	- Mitigating solution implemented: Compute OTSU value on camera input image, and apply to clipped area.
+	- SO: This will work for installations where we can place lights NEAR the table, causing OTSU to partition based upon entire camera input.
 	- Known workarounds:
 		- Set thresholding constant in <Vision> to something between 0..255 (-1 or undefined means OTSU).
 		- Put blank paper on the table